aj-staton/robotics/project2/README.txt

 Limitations:
 ** I am assuming the user is on a Debian-based Linux operating system.
-If this prerequisite is not met, the below actions will not preoduce their desired result.
+If this prerequisite is not met, the below actions will not produce their desired result.

 To execute this program, thus instructing the iRobot to create a polygon, do the following: